build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 - **Cost:**
   It is important to remember that each AWS Region is completely independent, and so is their pricing.
 Each service has pricing listed based on the Regions.
 Whenever you provision a resource, example, Amazon EC2 instance you will be charged for that instance type based on its region.

-  Not all components of your application require high latency, example a development environment would not require high latency and can be hosted in a different region with lower costs.
-You can use the [AWS Pricing Calculator](https://calculator.aws?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) to cost estimate your needs.
+  Not all components of your application require high latency, example a development environment would not require high latency and can be hosted in a different cost-effective region while the production environment is hosted in low-latency region.

   Anecdotally, the US-EAST-1 is the most cost-effective region and can be used to lower your cost.
+However, I suggest using the [AWS Pricing Calculator](https://calculator.aws?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) to cost estimate your needs.

   In addition to that, if your workload is stateless, fault-tolerant, or flexible such as containerized workloads, CI/CD, web servers, and test & development workloads, then you can use [Spot instances](https://aws.amazon.com/ec2/spot/getting-started?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq) to further reduce your cost.
 To compare the current Spot prices against standard On-Demand rates, visit the [Spot Instance Advisor](https://aws.amazon.com/ec2/spot/instance-advisor?sc_channel=el&sc_campaign=costwave&sc_content=cloud-account-fundamentals&sc_geo=mult&sc_country=mult&sc_outcome=acq).